-Our Unit encourages critical inquiry about religions originating in Africa as well as all those practiced there.
+Our Unit encourages critical inquiry about religions originating and/or practiced in Africa.
 Proposals should go beyond description; they should critically engage the conceptual tools and methods employed in analysis.
-The steering committee will evaluate the merit of each proposal based on the clarity of its thesis, the strength of the evidence referenced, and the quality of the conclusions drawn from it, in terms of both style and substance.
+The steering committee will evaluate the merit of each proposal based on the clarity of its thesis, the strength of the evidence referenced, and the quality of the conclusions drawn from it in terms of both style and substance.
+For the 2021 Annual Meeting, we particularly invite papers as well as panel proposals that respond to the following themes relevant to any region of the African continent and its diverse religious cultures: